Cart

 • Charge controllers

-A scope meter helps you see charging pulses, switching noise, and voltage dips. ?⚡
+A scope meter helps you see charging pulses, switching noise and voltage dips.
+For battery internal resistance testing, you may also want to see the ZOYI ZT-DQ02 battery internal resistance tester and LCR meter.

 Microcontrollers generate digital pulses, PWM, UART, SPI and I²C signals.
-A multimeter cannot display these signals.
+A multimeter cannot display these signals clearly.

 An oscilloscope multimeter can help you check: